Arlington has many wonderful farmers markets. View a list of all the farmers markets in our county.

 - Jurisdictional agency inspection of a manufacturing plant such as the United States Department of Agriculture

 - Exemption from the Virginia Board of Health Regulations

 - Exemption from VDACS

 Vendors who have one of the official items above, will no longer need a permit from Arlington County Public Health Division to operate at a Farmers’ Markets.

 Call Arlington County Public Health Division’s Environmental Health office at 703-228-7400 with any questions or concerns about farmers market licensing.
 You may also visit the Virginia Department of Health webpage to learn more.

 Information for Temporary Event Food Service License Vendors

-Farmers market vendors who are not inspected by the US Department of Agriculture must apply for a temporary food service license in order to participate in farmers markets.
+Vendors who do not have one of the official items above and prepare/serve food for immediate consumption, must apply for a temporary food service license in order to participate in a farmers market.
 Applications must be submitted to 2110 Washington Blvd, Ste 350, Arlington, VA 22204 at least ten days before participating in a farmers market.